carbon-language/carbon-lang/mlir/docs/Rationale/UsageOfConst.md

 design of MLIR adopted the `const` model of LLVM, which is familiar and well understood (even though the LLVM implementation is flawed in many ways).

-The design team since decided to change to a different module, which eschews `const` entirely for the core IR types: you should never see a `const` method on `Operation`, should never see the type `const Value`, and you shouldn't feel bad about this.
+The design team since decided to change to a different model, which eschews `const` entirely for the core IR types: you should never see a `const` method on `Operation`, should never see the type `const Value`, and you shouldn't feel bad about this.
 That said, you *should* use `const` for non-IR types, like